 In estimating our repurchase liability arising from breaches of representations and warranties, we consider historical losses on residual risks not covered by settlement agreements adjusted for any risk factors not captured in the historical losses as well as the level of outstanding repurchase demands received.
-Outstanding repurchase demands received were immaterial at March 31, 2024 and December 31, 2023.
+Outstanding repurchase demands received were immaterial at both September 30, 2024 and December 31, 2023.

-Our estimated repurchase liability for obligations arising from the breach of representations and warranties associated with mortgage loans sold was \$23 million at both March 31, 2024 and December 31, 2023.
+Our estimated repurchase liability for obligations arising from the breach of representations and warranties associated with mortgage loans sold was \$4 million and \$23 million at September 30, 2024 and December 31, 2023, respectively.
 Our repurchase liability represents our best estimate of the loss that has been incurred, including interest, arising from breaches of representations and warranties associated with mortgage loans sold.
 Because the level of mortgage loan repurchase losses is dependent upon economic factors, investor demand strategies and other external risk factors such as housing market trends that may change, the level of the liability for mortgage loan repurchase losses requires significant judgment.
 We continue to evaluate our methods of determining the best estimate of loss based on recent trends.
 As these estimates are influenced by factors outside our control, there is uncertainty inherent in these estimates making it reasonably possible that they could change.
-The range of reasonably possible losses in excess of our recorded repurchase liability is between zero and \$30 million at March 31, 2024.
-This estimated range of reasonably possible losses to reflect what we believe to be reasonably possible adverse assumptions.
+The range of reasonably possible losses in excess of our recorded repurchase liability is between zero and \$25 million at September 30, 2024.
+This estimated range of reasonably possible losses was determined primarily based upon modifying the assumptions utilized in our best estimate of probable losses to reflect what we believe to be reasonably possible adverse assumptions.

 Securitization Activity In addition to the repurchase risk described above, we have also been involved as a sponsor/seller of loans used to facilitate whole loan securitizations underwritten by our affiliate, HSI.
 In this regard, we began acquiring residential mortgage loans in 2005 which were warehoused on our balance sheet with the intent of selling them to HSI to facilitate HSI's whole loan securitization program which was discontinued in 2007.
 During 2005-2007, we purchased and sold \$24 billion of such loans to HSI which were subsequently securitized and sold by HSI to third parties.
 See "Mortgage Securitization Matters" in Note 30, "Litigation and Regulatory Matters," in our 2023 Form 10-K for additional discussion of related exposure.
-The outstanding principal balance on these loans was approximately \$2.4 billion at both March 31, 2024 and December 31, 2023.
+The outstanding principal balance on these loans was approximately \$2.3 billion and \$2.4 billion at September 30, 2024 and December 31, 2023, respectively.